-The course we are delivering is equitable to a GCSE.
-Instead of a 1-9 grade students will be graded a pass, merit or distinction.
+The course we are delivering is equitable to the GCSE and counts to the progress 8 measures, so this will not affect your child's progress or outcomes.
+Instead of a 1-9 grade students will be graded a pass, merit, distinction or distinction\.